 We have used tools from synthetic biology, biotechnology and process engineering to develop a proprietary fermentation and separation process to cost effectively produce isobutanol from renewable feedstocks.
-GIFT[®] is designed to allow for relatively low capital expenditure Retrofits of existing ethanol facilities, enabling a rapid route to isobutanol production from the fermentation of renewable feedstocks, while maintaining the flexibility to revert to the production of ethanol or the simultaneous production of isobutanol and ethanol.
-GIFT[®] isobutanol production is very similar to existing ethanol production, except that we replace the ethanol producing biocatalyst with our isobutanol producing biocatalyst and we incorporate well-known equipment into the production process to separate and collect the isobutanol during the fermentation process.
+GIFT® is designed to allow for relatively low capital expenditure Retrofits of existing ethanol facilities, enabling a rapid route to isobutanol production from the fermentation of renewable feedstocks, while maintaining the flexibility to revert to the production of ethanol or the simultaneous production of isobutanol and ethanol.
+GIFT® isobutanol production is very similar to existing ethanol production process to separate and collect the isobutanol during the fermentation process.
 We believe that reusing large parts of the ethanol plant without modification is beneficial because the unchanged parts will stay in place and continue to operate after the Retrofit as they did when ethanol was produced.
-This means that the existing operating staff can continue to manage the production of isobutanol because they will already have experience with the base equipment.
-We believe this continuity will reduce the risks associated with the production startup following the Retrofit as most of the process is unchanged and the existing operating staff is available to monitor and manage the production process.
-In addition, we believe that our GIFT[®] design will enable us to switch between the production of isobutanol and ethanol, or produce both products simultaneously, which will allow us to optimize asset utilization and cash flows at a facility by taking advantage of fluctuations in market conditions.
+This means that the existing operating staff can continue to manage the production startup following the Retrofit as most of the process is unchanged and the existing operating staff is available to monitor and manage the production process.
+In addition, we believe that our GIFT® design will enable us to switch between the production of isobutanol and ethanol, or produce both products simultaneously, which will allow us to optimize asset utilization and cash flows at a facility by taking advantage of fluctuations in market conditions.

-We intend to process the spent grain mash from our fermenters to produce isobutanol distiller's grains ("iDGsTM"), relying on established processes in the current ethanol industry.
-We plan to market our iDGsTM to the dairy, beef, swine and poultry industries as a high-protein, high-energy animal feed.
+We intend to process the spent grain mash isobutanol fermentation process to produce isobutanol distiller's grains ("iDGsTM"), relying on established processes in the current ethanol industry.
+We market our iDGsTM to the dairy, beef, swine and poultry industries as a high-protein, high-energy animal feed.
 To support these efforts, in December 2011 we entered into an exclusive off-take and marketing agreement with Land O'Lakes Purina Feed for the sale of iDGsTM produced at the Agri-Energy Facility.
 We believe that our sales of our iDGsTM will allow us and our partners to offset a significant portion of our grain feedstock costs, in the same manner as is practiced by the corn-based ethanol industry today through the sale of dry distiller's grains.